BetterMuSeek

 The interaction between the strings and the guitar’s body creates sonic characteristics unique to each style.
 In a hollow body, the chamber air interacts with the strings, adding depth and warmth to the sound.

-Solid bodies, on the other hand, have less internal resonance but offer more sustain due to their mass.
+On the other hand, solid bodies have less internal resonance but offer more sustain due to their mass.

 Examples of Hollow Body Electric Guitars